Dog who saved 4 lives gets hero’s farewell before being put down

 On Thursday, Hunter was honored with a trip to L.A.
 County Fire Department Station No. 136 in Palmdale and then surrounded by family in Fullerton where he ate cheeseburgers, french fries, a milkshake and a cake.

-Hunter was in acute kidney failure and experiencing seizures and in a lot of pain, family members said, and was later taken to a veteran in Garden Grove where he was put down.
+Hunter was in acute kidney failure and experiencing seizures and in a lot of pain, family members said, and was later taken to a veterinarian in Garden Grove, where he was put down.

 Monahan said he has refused to get another dog since Hunter retired from service in January.